Corporate Tax in Dubai

 If a company has a turnover exceeding the specified threshold of AED 375,000 , it must register for Value Added Tax (VAT).

-Additionally, companies have the option to proactively register for VAT (Value Added Tax), even if their turnover is below this AED 375,000 threshold but exceeds AED 187,500 .
+Additionally, companies have the option to proactively register for VAT even if their turnover is below this threshold but exceeds AED 187,500 .

-If you have any questions regarding this or any other topic, our specialists and tax advisors are available to assist you at any time.
+If you have any questions about this topic or any other matter, our specialists and tax advisors will be pleased to assist you at any time.

 We are happy to assist!